 Embrace Your Roots

 Unlike lighter blonde hues that require frequent root upkeep, honey blonde hair is the one color that lets you celebrate the contrast.
-Don’t try to cover up your roots with extra lightener — embrace them!
-Go a few shades darker at the root line for a sultry vibe that fades seamlessly into rich, honey blonde tones.
+Don’t try to cover up your roots with extra lightener, embrace them!
+Go a few shades darker at the root line for a sultry vibe that fades naturally into rich, honey blonde tones.
 The best root shades include golden brown lowlights, a warm chocolate base layer that can extend to a peek-a-boo highlight, and simple mocha brown.

 As your color begins to fade, the blended effect will appear natural instead of being a signal for a root touch up.
 This is a great trick for keeping honey blonde hair vibrant for longer.